Continuation Courses

 Continuation Courses - Enrolment

 The Melbourne School of Philosophy runs courses in Practical Philosophy at several locations around Victoria.
-We are very pleased to inform that our ongoing classes are returning to face-to-face and some will remain online for the majority of our continuation courses.

 Enrol Online Now!